Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 ### What's the size of the library?

-Catapush is less than 600KB, we are building a new smaller version that will be released in 2020.
+Catapush weights less than 600KB!

 ### What are battery and bandwidth usages?